Ne0sky/Ne0sky/README.md

 - REACT
 - ADOBE PHOTOSHOP
 - FIGMA
-- COREL DRAW
+- SQL
-- ADOBE PREMIER PRO
+- MONGO DB

 <!---
 XD69Z/XD69Z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.